-We recently published an application note titled, Rock Magnetism and First-Order-Reversal-Curve (FORC) Measurements.
+We recently published an application note titled Rock Magnetism and First-Order-Reversal-Curve (FORC) Measurements.
 Written by Brad Dodrill, this paper discusses the usefulness of FORC measurements for studying the magnetic properties of rocks.
-In geomagnetic, geological and environmental studies it is important to have reliable methods to characterize the composition and grain size distribution of magnetic minerals.
-Knowledge of the grain size distribution is important in paleoclimatic studies, and differentiating between single-domain and multi-domain behavior is important in paleointensity studies.
+In geomagnetic, geological, and environmental studies, it is important to have reliable methods to characterize the composition and grain size distribution of magnetic minerals.
+Knowledge of the grain size distribution is vital in paleoclimatic studies, and differentiating between single-domain and multi-domain behavior is essential in paleointensity studies.

 Click on the image of the app note on this page, or check it out on the downloads section of our page for the PMC MicroMag™ 3900 Series VSM.